IntellureIntellure

 The average person receives 121 emails per day and spends just 3 seconds deciding whether to open or delete each one.
 Your subject line is competing against dozens of other messages in a crowded inbox.
 Here's why optimization matters:

-- Mobile users are even pickier β 60%+ of emails are opened on mobile with limited subject line space.
+• Mobile users are even pickier, since more than 60% of emails are opened on mobile, where subject line space is limited.

-- Deliverability depends on engagement β low open rates signal spam to email providers.
+• Deliverability depends on engagement, because low open rates signal spam to email providers.

 The Perfect Subject Line Length